-Pension-led funding is still a relatively unknown product within alternative finance, but for some firms, it's a useful form of funding.
-If your business needs a loan, it can borrow money from the personal pension of one of the directors, and pay it back with interest.
+Pension-led funding is still a relatively unknown product within alternative finance, but it's a valuable form of funding for some firms.
+If your business needs a loan, it can borrow money from the personal pension of one of the directors and pay it back with interest.
 Alternatively, the pension can invest directly in the business through an unlisted share purchase.Get pension-led funding

 Although it's a complex product, there are significant benefits for businesses in certain situations, and it's well worth exploring as an alternative route to business finance.

 Borrow funds from an existing pension within HMRC rules:

 6 to 10 weeks from quote to drawdown